 Pakistan Women’s Football Goalkeeper

-The Pakistan women’s football team goalkeepers play a crucial role in strengthening the defence line.
+The Pakistan women’s football team goalkeepers play a crucial role in strengthening the defense line.

 They have delivered key saves in international matches, especially during AFC qualifiers and SAFF tournaments.